 As part of our education series, we are continuing with some key terms for understanding your website.

 In part one of the series we defined terms to help you gain a better basic understanding of where your site lives (frontend vs. backend), how your site is displayed (browsers) and what are some commonly used acronyms (CMS and URL).
-In part two, we discussed more advanced terms for understanding your website (bandwidth, data transfer and web-safe fonts).
-In part three, we wrapped up the general website terms (firewall, FTP and special characters) and in this final part of the series, we explore terms that are specific to tools you will be using in our Content Management System (CMS):
+In part two, we will discuss more advanced terms for understanding your website.

-Stay tuned for our next Online Education Series: Quick Tips For Working With Atlas CMS.
+Stay tuned for Online Education: Terms For Understanding Your Website parts 103 and 104.
 To subscribe to our blog, click here.